comfino/WooCommerce/docs/comfino.en.md

 The tab contains settings related to sales management.

 Financial product availability rules (product category filters) enable Comfino payments to be assigned to specific product categories.
 Category filters are divided into sections corresponding to available methods of financing purchases under the contract concluded with Comfino.
-Moreover, managing the availability of Comfino payments is only possible for the following types of financial products: Zero percent installments, Pay later.
-If the concluded contract does not include one or all of these items, the tab will contain a list of trees limited to this one financing method or will be empty.
+Moreover, managing the availability of Comfino payments is only possible for the following types of financial products: "Zero percent installments", "Pay later".
+If the concluded contract does not include one or all of these items, the tab will contain a list of trees limited to this one financing method or it will contain a list of trees for other types of products from the contract, if the contract does not include the "Zero percent installments" and "Pay later" products.

 By default, Comfino payments are available unconditionally for all product types.
 To disable Comfino for selected product types, uncheck the appropriate categories in the category tree for each type of financial offer and click "Save".